Cesaragsilva/RealEstateListingAPI/README.md

 - Execute the application using **dotnet run RealEstateListing.Api**

 # Improvements

-- Generate Listing Id using the entityframework (Identity column)

 - Added any stack to monitoring this application even in the early stage (Datadog, Elastic Stack, New Relic and etc..)